SERVICE PROJECTS

 WARDROBE WAREHOUSE

 Wardrobe Warehouse helps to provide needed clothing to area families through a community-wide distribution event.
 Wardrobe Warehouse hosts an annual Coat and Sweater Drive in the fall/winter.
 The committee members are responsible for collecting clothing items and sorting items for the distribution project.
-Lastly, committee members provide staffing, set-up, and clean-up for the distribution project.

 BACKPACK BLESSINGS

-Backpack Blessing is designed to provide nutrition to food insecure children when they are not able to receive meals at school.
+Backpack Blessings is designed to provide nutrition to food insecure children when they are not able to receive meals at school.
 This project packages food into discreet bags and delivers to schools on a weekly basis.
 The school counselor then distributes to the children enrolled in the food program.